What is Assistive Technology?

 What happens when I make a referral or I need a new assessment?

-- If you make a new referral you will speak to a customer care advisor in Torfaen Council who will complete a short referral form with you over the phone.
+- If you would like to make a new referral for a lifeline or if you would like an assessment for telecare you can do this online by completing the Request Lifeline / Assistive Technology form, or speak to a customer care advisor in Torfaen Council who will complete a short referral form with you over the phone.
 Once completed this is sent to the Assistive Technology Team who will call you or a relative to arrange a visit and talk through your needs during the visit.
 Alternately if you have a social worker they can make a referral for you.
 During the initial visit the equipment is usually installed, tested and demonstrated.
 You should also read the Terms and Conditions and complete the VAT relief form (if appropriate), a copy of these are left with you.

 - If you have called because your needs have changed one of the Assistive Technology Team will come out assess your needs and discuss what equipment may support you, the person visiting may have the new equipment with them and install on the day, alternatively they will arrange with you another suitable day to visit.